Have you seen one of

 while the color WILL get brighter, it will also lose some of its

-recommend to use a black colored pencil as an eraser.
+Many artists recommend using a black colored pencil as an eraser.

 It can work well for